chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 The `vendorIds` array contains the integer-value Vendor IDs for Vendors in which transparency and consent is being requested.

 If the `vendorIds` argument is not defined the callback will be called with a [`TCData`](#tcdata) that includes Transparency and Consent values for all Vendors in the [Global Vendor List](#what-is-the-global-vendor-list).
 If GDPR does not apply to this user in this context (`gdprApplies=false`) then this user will have no Transparency and Consent values and a TCData object with no Transparency and Consent values for any Vendors will be passed to the callback function.
-For more on `gdprApplies` see the section ["What does the gdprApplies value mean"](#what-does-the-gdprapplies-value-mean).
+For more on `gdprApplies` see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean).

 The callback shall be called immediately and without any asynchronous logic with whatever is available in the current state of the CMP.
 To determine the current state the callback will need to evaluate the [`eventStatus`](#addeventlistener) property value.
 It is recommended that calling scripts register a listener function via [`addEventListener`](#addeventlistener) instead of `getTCData`, which also exposes a [`TCData`](#tcdata) object, to ensure necessary TC string and decoded TC values under the right circumstances and context for their legal basis as specified in [TCF Policy](https://www.iabeurope.eu/category/policy/tcf-updates/).
 The consent and legitimate interest values will be `false` in the [`TCData`](#tcdata) object for any unregistered Vendor ID passed in the vendorIds array.
 Which, in accordance with [TCF Policy](https://www.iabeurope.eu/category/policy/tcf-updates/), means “No Consent” for _consent_ and “No Legitimate Interest Transparency Established” for _legitimate interest_.